 We recognize that mathematics is the fundamental legacy of human development and that math education is a fundamental human right.

 We also recognize that the racial stereotypes around math education are persistent.

-We at Seattle Public Schools work to provide Culturally responsive teaching requires an active and on-going process of developing awareness, that recognizes the brilliance of our students of color, makes math relevant to their lives, and strives to create a welcoming classroom that honors the strengths that each student brings to the class.
+We at Seattle Public Schools work to provide culturally responsive teaching that recognizes the brilliance of our students of color, makes math relevant to their lives, and strives to create a welcoming classroom that honors the strengths that each student brings to the class.
 Practicing two-way communication with families, sharing instructional power with students, developing a growth mindset, and creating welcoming environments for students and families are steps we are taking to undo the historical status of whiteness in the classroom.